elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-09-cs2107-lecture-7-secure-channel-tls-ssl-and-misc-cyrptographic-topics.md

 - Even if Eve can obtain the communication between Alice and Bob, he cant get the secret key k
 - Eve cannot replay the response either: challenge m is randomly chosen and likely to be different in the next authentication session
-- The protocol only authenticates alice: Unilateral authentication
+- The protocol **only** authenticates alice: **Unilateral authentication**
-- There are protocols to verify both parties: Mutual authentication
+- There are protocols to verify both parties: **Mutual authentication**

 > What is freshness in the context of authentication protocol

 Using PKC:
-1. ALice sends Bob a hello message
+1. Alice sends Bob a hello message
-2. (Challenge) Bob choose random number r and send to Alice:
+2. (Challenge) Bob choose **random number r** and send to Alice:
 	 "ALice, here is your challenge, r"
 3. (Response) ALice use her private key to sign r and sends to bob: Sign(r), Alice's certificate
 4. Bob verifies Alice's certificate, extracts Alice's public key from the certificate then verifies that the signature is correct

-- Eve cant know nor derive Alice private key and replay the response because the challenge r is likely to be differtent
+- Eve cant know nor derive Alice private key and replay the response because the challenge r is likely to be different
-- The value r is also known as cryptographic nonce
+- The value r is also known as **cryptographic nonce**

 > The shown protocol have omitted many details, designing a secure authentication protocol is not easy